Annusha/LCwoF/readme.md

 ##### Data
 [miniImageNet](https://drive.google.com/file/d/1CZPTOfQMp5ANF-BIuK9O9NdcPlT5XMHE/view?usp=sharing)
-here you can find all the splits and files for episodic training on mini-ImageNet
+here you can find all the splits and files for episodic training on mini-ImageNet (2.1 Gb)

 [pretrained_model](https://drive.google.com/file/d/165yPQtX1pWPZR_rBdPih2Rl1Xq6G7ln3/view?usp=sharing) on base 64 classes
 there is also script to train the model from scratch